sergegithub22/pirollonepage/README.md

 # Piroll One Page.
 Web-site HTML template.

+One page site HTML template.
-My the very first :rocket: HTML template.
+My the very first :rocket: web-site HTML template.
 A ~~little~~ very different from what I'm coding now.
-But it work.
+But it work :stuck_out_tongue_winking_eye:.

 ### Used:
  - HTML